155601-Mikey/GitBoard/README.md

 ---

-We hope you enjoy using GitBoard!
+We hope you enjoy using GitSight!
 If you have any questions or feedback, feel free to reach out.
 Happy coding!